heb12/heb12-electron/CONTRIBUTING.md

 - Comment your code to state what it does (not how it does it, that should be obvious).
 Clearly state what it does, but keep it clear and concise
 - `let` is preferred to `var`

-Comments in JavaScript should be simple one-line comments, exept for headings, which are marked the following way:
+Comments in JavaScript should be simple one-line comments, except for headings, which are marked the following way:

 ```